Forms Related To Publication 225

 Form 1065 is an information return used to report the income, gains, losses, deductions, credits, etc., from the operation of a partnership.

 Form 1099-A, Acquisition or Abandonment of Secured Property

-File Form 1099-A, Acquisition or Abandonment of Secured Property, for each borrower if you lend money in connection with your trade or business and, in full or partial satisfaction of the debt, you acquire an interest in property that is security for the debt, or you have reason to know that the property has been abandoned.
+File this form for each borrower if you lend money in connection with your trade or business and, in full or partial satisfaction of the debt, you acquire an interest in property that is security for the debt, or you have reason to know that the property has been abandoned.
 You need not be in the business of lending money to be subject to this reporting requirement.